 An alternative to plastic, but be sure to still press it into the surface of the guac.

 On a related note, if you do buy commercially prepared guacamole, read the ingredients carefully.
 Haerizadeh says the FDA hasn’t created a standard of identity for the dish, so manufacturers can label pretty much anything they want as guacamole, whether it’s 95 percent avocado, or a “guacamole flavor” dip that contains less than 2 percent avocado.

 As long as you have a ripe (slightly soft to the touch, and if it’s a Haas avocado, black on the outside) avocado, guacamole is simple to make yourself.
-Try some of our recipes, from classic to quite alternative.
+Make sure to avoid these 5 guacamole mistakes, and try some of our recipes below, from classic to quite alternative.

 And you know what’s great to wash down all that guacamole?
 Something a little sour, a little sweet, and a little salty, like a margarita (bet you couldn’t see that one coming).

 Homemade guacamole is as easy as chopping and peeling a few ingredients and then mashing it all up.
 Here, you’ll need a tomato, lime juice, chiles, cilantro, scallions, and salt—in addition to the avocados, of course.
 Get our Guacamole recipe.

 This Mexican mortar and pestle made from volcanic rock is the traditional way to grind avocados into guacamole, and doubles as a serving vessel too.